Orchidaceae/AI_palette_recommendation/README.md

 # Problem Description
 The hexadecimal 3 byte web color encoding can represent 16<sup>6</sup> ≈ 16.8 million different colors.
 With a combination of 3 colors there are (16.8x10<sup>6</sup>)<sup>3</sup> ≈ 4.7 billion possible palettes to choose from.
 This is definitely too much for a person to go through.
 One possible solution of the problem of finding good matches for a persons preferences of color combination is to let a recommendation system do the bidding.

-## Recommendation Systmes and Classification
+## Recommendation Systems and Classification
 Recommendation systems are one machine learning technique that make prediction based on user’s historical behaviors.
 The most popular approaches to build such system are Content-based and Collaborative Filtering.
 Content-Based Filtering requires that there is a good amount of information on item’s own features which is based on the user’s previous ratings on data.
 Collaborative filtering on the other hand uses techniques that can filter out items that a user might like based on the user reaction by similar users.